 - hiking pants (I prefer to wear workout/running leggings)

 - a muffler to protect your face from the wind.

 - a sleeping bag is essential – women seem to need 4 season ones and men, 3 season.
 (Jealous of men and their naturally warmer body temperature!)

 - sleeping bag liners- we had our own but you can buy them in Kathmandu.

 - down jacket – us girls also rented down jackets for sitting around in the evenings, but we never wore them hiking.

 - a headlamp is essential for very early starts or at night to go to the loo in the teahouse when the generator is off.
 Unpleasant getting out of your sleeping bag but if you’ve got to go you’ve got to go!

-- change of clothes for the evening – don’t forget your flip-flop to let your feet breathe in the evening.
+- change of clothes for the evening – don’t forget your flip-flops to let your feet breathe in the evening.

 You can rent or buy all of these from Shona’s store mentioned above if you don’t want to buy them.
 I rented a small backpack, a sleeping bag and a down jacket for the grand total of less than €2 per day.
 I’m sure his rates have gone up a bit since 2012 but even if they’ve doubled it’s still minimal.